frconor-ebook/meditations/_posts/2025-12-03-increase-my-faith.md

 But some of them have grown over the years into big fellows, and the main person there who looks after this shelter where they are tells me that now he brings four or five of them to Confession in the local parish every Saturday.
 It was rather moving; they're very simple people.

 This person talks about the great value of Confession, the joy of Confession, the beauty of Confession.
-They're very simple people, but they discover the great treasure that\'s there, and so leads these other street kids, as they get older, to discover this treasure.
+They're very simple people, but they discover the great treasure that's there, and so leads these other street kids, as they get older, to discover this treasure.

 Something very beautiful in that.
 It is a lot of faith---opening the souls to the eyes of faith, to the treasures of the spiritual life, when literally they have nothing else in this world; but yet, discovering things.